Herbert Murrill: Education and early career

 Herbert Henry John (later just Herbert) Murrill was born in London, at 19, Fircroft Road in Upper Tooting, the eldest of three children.
 He lived with his family in South London, where his father Walter was a cork merchant.
 As a young man, he had a group of musical friends who encouraged and supported him.
-He was a chorister and a scholarship student at Haberdashers' Aske's Boys' School in Hatcham from 1920 to 1925.
+He was a chorister and a scholarship student at Haberdashers' Aske's Hatcham School from 1920 to 1925.

 He was awarded a scholarship to the Guildhall School of Music, but in 1925 went instead to the Royal Academy of Music, where he studied with York Bowen (piano), Alan Bush (harmony) and Stanley Marchant (organ and choir training).
 He remained there until 1928, winning medals for piano, organ, harmony and aural training, while at the same time serving as the organist of St Nicholas Church in Chiswick.
 His first works date from this era, including the Rhapsody for cello and piano and the ballet Picnic from 1927.
 Ralph Vaughan Williams heard the ballet's performance at the Crouch Festival and liked the work; he subsequently became a friend of Murrill's.
-He then became an organ scholar at Worcester College, Oxford from 1928 to 1931, studying with William Harris, Ernest Walker and Hugh Allen.
+He then became an organ scholar at Worcester College, Oxford, from 1928 to 1931, studying with William Harris, Ernest Walker and Hugh Allen.

 1930s and wartime

-After graduating he organised a recital of his own music (shared with Brian Easdale) at the Wigmore Hall in London on July 1, 1931.
+After graduating he organised a recital of his own music (shared with Brian Easdale) at the Wigmore Hall in London on 1 July 1931.
 In 1933 he was appointed Professor of Composition at the Royal Academy of Music in 1933.

-The same year he married the concert pianist Alice Margaret Good (1906-2000).
+The same year he married the concert pianist Alice Margaret Good (1906–2000).
 They subsequently divorced and she married William Pleeth in 1942.
 He was for a time in the 1930s organist of Christ Church, Lancaster Gate, London and St Thomas' Church, Regent Street (now demolished).
-He also acted as Musical Director of The Group Theatre, where he worked with W. H. Auden and Benjamin Britten, conducting the music Britten composed for Timon of Athens in 1935.
+He also acted as musical director of The Group Theatre, where he worked with W. H. Auden and Benjamin Britten, conducting the music Britten composed for Timon of Athens in 1935.

 Murrill's second wife was the cellist Vera Canning, whom he married in 1941.
 They lived at Blunham Rectory in Bedfordshire.
-There was a daughter, Carolyn Jane Murrill (1942-2008).
+There was a daughter, Carolyn Jane Murrill (1942–2008).
 Between 1942 and 1946 he joined the Intelligence Corps as a Sergeant at Bletchley Park.
 While there he conducted the Bletchley Park Musical Society in performances of Purcell's Dido and Aeneas and persuaded top class musicians to visit and perform, including Peter Pears and Myra Hess.